 I have recreated this cake using matcha powder from Neil Collins a former blogger on Google plus.
 I have also added blueberries as I love blueberries.

 The cake is moist and have matcha green tea flavour.
-It save money if you make your own Christmas cake.
-Everyone will enjoy this delicious cake.
+It save money if you make your own birthday cake.
+Everyone enjoyed this delicious birthday cake made by birthday lady.
 Happy Baking!!!!
-Merry Christmas everyone!!!!

 5 egg yolks (whole egg 80 g each)